Heavy Duty Towing – What’s There To Know

 How Much Is A Heavy Duty Tow Truck?

-People frequently ask the question: how much is a heavy duty tow truck?
+People frequently ask the question: how much is a heavy-duty tow truck?
 Let’s find out.
 These trucks can cost anywhere between $65,000 and $115,000, depending on whether you require forks, boom, wheel-lift, or light bars.
-A huge wrecker, however, may cost as much as $750,000 if you have to move really massive vehicles.
-Now you know how much is a heavy duty tow truck.
+However, A considerable wrecker may cost as much as $750,000 if you have to move massive vehicles.
+Now you know how much a heavy-duty tow truck is.

 Which Tow Truck Is The Most Expensive?